endurantgames/cosmiclegends/src/classes/knight.md

 Rifle, Boomerang, Sword, Shield, and so on.

-If you're going to play a more realistic hero, consider the *Weapons Locker* ability for access to more weapon Power Words, and devote your own Personal Power Words to expanding the variety of effects you can produce.
+If you're going to play a more realistic hero, consider the *Weapons Locker* Ability for access to more weapon Power Words, and devote your own Personal Power Words to expanding the variety of effects you can produce.